-(3) No person shall operate a motorboat in excess of a "Slow -- No Wake" speed on the waters of North Lake Canal, between North Ten Mile Lake and Ten Mile Lake, or within 200 feet of each entrance to the canal.
+(3) No person shall operate a motorboat in excess of a "Slow-No Wake" speed on the waters of North Lake Canal, between North Ten Mile Lake and Ten Mile Lake, or within 200 feet of each entrance to the canal, as marked.
+For the purposes of this rule, "Slow-No Wake" shall mean idle speed only.